 Over 2007 and 2008 the ARC Indigenous Fellowship holder Dr Gumbula, his co-project recipient Dr Aaron Corn, and the University of Sydney Archives worked together to on a significant project assessing some of the earliest photographs and other records materials from the north-eastern Arnhem Land communities of Miliŋinbi (Milingimbi) and Galiwin’ku.

 The ARC project is the first research project of its kind to be led by a Liya-Ŋärra’mirri (Learned, Wise) Yolŋu Elder from Arnhem Land.
-Dr Gumbula is a leading authority on material culture from Arnhem Land and is able as a duly-appointed Yolŋu Elder, to identify, interpret and re-assess their holdings within Indigenous legal and intellectual frames of reference.
+Dr Gumbula was a leading authority on material culture from Arnhem Land and was able as a duly-appointed Yolŋu Elder, to identify, interpret and re-assess their holdings within Indigenous legal and intellectual frames of reference.

-To this end, the project team has visited Miliŋinbi and Galiwin’ku and met with key elders whose family are depicted in the images.
-The photographs are being categorised into garma (open), dhuni (elder mediated) and ngarra (restricted) access groups according to Yolngu way, and the information about the images is being entered into a database.
+To this end, the project team visited Miliŋinbi and Galiwin’ku and met with key elders whose family are depicted in the images.
+The photographs were categorised into garma (open), dhuni (elder mediated) and ngarra (restricted) access groups according to Yolngu way, and the information about the images entered into a database.

 In 2012 the Darlington Press and the University of Sydney Archives published Mali Buku-Runamaram: Images of Milingimbi and surrounds, 1926-1948 primarily for use of Yolngu community libraries.
 It is available for sale by wider public at Sydney University Press.

 For further reading see Matjabala Mali’ Buku-Ruŋanmaram: implications for archives and access in Arnhem Land, Archival Science, Vol 9, No 1 -2, June 2009.

 Dr Gumbula, Koori Centre, The University of Sydney